Geospatial Information Authority of Japan: Japanese water height reference point

 The Japanese water height reference point (日本水準原点, Nihon Suijun Genten) is installed in a small building in front of the National Diet Building in Nagatacho Chiyoda, Tokyo.
 The building is called the Japanese water height reference point storehouse (日本水準原点庫, Nihon Suijun Genten Hyoko).
-Construction of the building started on August 1890 and it was completed on December 24, 1891.
+Construction of the building started in August 1890 and it was completed on December 24, 1891.
 It serves as a reference point for elevations in Japan (vertical datum).
 The building cannot be entered, but there is a stone base with a description outside.

 Elevations of Japan are determined with reference to the mean sea level of Tokyo Bay (elevation 0 m).
 This is called mean sea level of Tokyo Bay (東京湾平均海面, Tōkyō-wan heikin kaimen) or Tokyo Peil (TP for short, "Tokyo level"), where the word Peil comes from the Dutch language.
 The stone base monument of the datum has a crystal scale with a 0 which indicates 24.3900 m above the mean sea level of Tokyo Bay since October 21, 2011.